lessandroml/VolvoVehicles/README.md

 # Usage guide manual

-This application operates over these two entities: Truck Models and Trucks.
+This application operates on these two entities: Truck Models and Trucks.
 The relation between each is 1.N respectively.

 ## Truck operations